Kaleidosium/goblinkimg-web/README.md

 # goblinkimg-web

-GoblinKimg's Website

-Yes, I know the code is a mess.
+Archive of GoblinKimg's Website code.
+This is the repo used during development by [me](https://github.com/Kaleidosium) and may not reflect the live version at <https://thegoblincave.neocities.org>.